BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-15-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 \mathcal{L} = \frac{1}{2} (\partial_ {\mu}\phi)^{2} + \frac{\alpha_ {0}}{\beta^{2}}\cos \beta \phi+\gamma_ {0},
 $$

-where things with a nought are bare (not renormalized), and famously pointed out:
+where things with a naught are bare (not renormalized), and famously pointed out:

 1. As for any theory of a **scalar field** with **nonderivative interaction** in **2 dimensional spacetime**, normal ordering the Hamiltonian alone is enough to cancel all the divergences at any loop order;
 2. If the $\beta$-parameter exceeds $8\pi$, the Hamiltonian density is not bounded below.